abdulsaleh/asyncio-for-ai/README.md

 Most `asyncio` tutorials explain how it works, focusing on concurrency primitives. **This guide is about why it matters.**

-You’ll learn how to use `asyncio` to build faster, more scalable systems.
+You’ll learn how to use `asyncio` to build faster, more scalable code.

 ## What You'll Learn